umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 Done!
 When this is all in place you need to have a look at the Postfix vManager inc/config.inc.php.
 Here you need to enable Virtual Vacation for the site.

-6. DKIM Domain Keys
+6. DKIM Domain Keys (OpenDKIM)
 ===================

 DomainKeys Identified Mail (DKIM) is a method for associating a domain name to an email message, thereby allowing a person, role, or organization to claim some responsibility for the message and helps verify that your mail is legitimate.
 This will help your email not get flagged a spam or fraud, especially if you are doing bulk emailing or important emails.

-First, install EPEL and dkim-milter
+Let's install OpenDKIM

 ::

-  yum install opendkim
+  yum -y install opendkim

 Setup a domain key for your domain e.g yourdomain.com